Have an itchy, scratchy dog?

 Sure-fire signs of allergies include; itching, chronic skin infections, chronic ear infections, or constantly licking the feet.

-Energetically Cooling Food Choices
+Energetically Cooling Food Choices for Allergy-Prone Dogs

 Eastern Food Therapy can help balance an energetically hot dog.